-We are now open again following lockdown.
+We are open during lockdown.
 We ask when you attend the practice that you have no symptoms of Covid-19 and wear a face mask/covering.
 We will also take your temperature on arrival.

 Some people have difficulty simply maintaining basic foot care where the challenge of painful or stiff joints, or poor vision can make self care difficult to achieve without a little help.